-If you’re thinking about taking your dogs camping, you probably have a ton of questions about what gear to bring, where your dog sleeps, and what to do with their poop and so much more.
+If you’re thinking about taking your dogs camping on your latest outdoor adventure, you probably have a ton of questions about what gear to bring, where your dog sleeps, and what to do with their poop and so much more.
 Adding your four-legged friend to the party certainly requires a bit more planning, additional gear, and adjustment for you both.

-It’s absolutely worth it to take your dog along on camping trips.
+It’s absolutely a good idea to take your dog along on camping trips.
 They make wonderful outdoor companions and your bond will grow with each trip.

 Your Questions about Taking Dogs Camping Answered

 Our dogs sleep in the tent with us, but it’s totally up to you and where your dog prefers to sleep.
 Some dogs are more comfortable sleeping outside on a blanket, while others may prefer to have their own tent or sleep in the car for a secure, quiet space.
 The idea of a personal dog friendly tent for dogs may seem ridiculous, but they do exist!